jmsdnns/jim/README.md

 # jmsdnns.vim

-Welcome to JmsDnns's Vim environment
+Welcome to JmsDnns's Vim environment.

 My goal for this config is to keep things simple, yet powerful; colorful, yet subtle; and both easy to understand or configure.

+_This project is inspired by my friend Steve's [epic vim environment](https://github.com/spf13/spf13-vim)._

 # Plugins